Walter Hancock: "Automaton"

 In 1836 Hancock introduced the 22 seat Automaton, which ran over 700 journeys between London and Paddington, London and Islington, and Moorgate and Stratford, carrying over 12,000 passengers in total and regularly travelling at 12 to 15 miles per hour, with a top speed in excess of 20 mph.

+Writing in 1902, Moore averred Automaton the best steam omnibus ever built, but observed that as interest in it waned on one route, Hancock put it to service on another.
+When breakdowns occurred, the delay was far longer than the minute or two when a horse fell.
+Hancock withdrew it in 1840 when the enforcement of the Turnpike Acts in London gave him the opportunity to pose as the victim of circumstances beyond his control.

 Demise of steam

 By 1840, the development of steam-powered road vehicles had lost impetus and the heavy road tolls imposed by the Turnpike Acts had turned inventors away from steam power, except on rails.
 Hancock was forced to give up the struggle, and the way was left clear for the operators of horse-drawn buses.

 Hancock continued working with steam and supplied a light engine (similar to his steam road coaches) to the Eastern Counties Railway.